-How Do You Wipe an External Hard Drive?
+How to Wipe An External Hard Drive

-For many people, this will lead to extensive internet searches for “how do you delete everything on a hard drive?”, “how do you permanently delete files from external hard drive?”, or other topics relating to erasing external hard drive completely.
+For many people, this will lead to extensive internet searches for “how to wipe an external hard drive”, “how do you delete everything on a hard drive?”, “how do you permanently delete files from an external hard drive?”, or other topics relating to erasing external hard drives completely.

 If you’ve been following the Data Destruction blog, you’d probably know that deleting files from a hard drive does not permanently remove them.
 When you want to do away with an old external hard drive, you must permanently wipe it.